-Annual cash compensation for Sonic's Named Executive Officers consists of a base salary and the potential for an annual performance-based cash bonus.
-The annual cash compensation paid by Sonic to its Named Executive Officers during 2014 was targeted to be competitive principally in relation to other automotive retailing companies (such as those listed above included in the Peer Group Index in the performance graph appearing in our annual report to stockholders).
+Annual cash compensation for Sonic's Named Executive Officers consists of a base salary and the potential for a performance-based bonus.
+The annual cash compensation paid by Sonic to its Named Executive Officers during 2018 was targeted to be competitive principally in relation to other automotive retailing companies (such as those included in the Peer Group Index in the performance graph appearing in our 2018 annual report to stockholders).
 While the Compensation Committee analyzes the competitiveness of annual cash compensation paid by Sonic to its executives in comparison to data from comparable companies, the Compensation Committee has not adopted any specific benchmarks for compensation of Sonic's executives in comparison to other companies.

-Base Salary
+Base Salary for 2018

-The base salaries of Sonic's Named Executive Officers and adjustments to such executive officers' base salaries are generally based upon a subjective evaluation of the executive's performance by the Compensation Committee, executive compensation of comparable companies and management's recommendations.
-The Compensation Committee's evaluation is based upon non-quantitative factors such as the current responsibilities of each executive officer, the compensation of similarly situated executive officers of comparable companies, the performance of each executive officer during the prior calendar year (including subjective and objective evaluations of the performance of business units and functions under the particular executive's supervision) and

-Sonic's strong operating and financial performance during the 2013 calendar year.
-The Compensation Committee approved base salary increases, effective March 1, 2014, for the following executive officers in the following amounts: Mr. O. Bruton Smith, from \$1,167,000 to \$1,202,000; Mr. B. Scott Smith, from \$1,007,900 to \$1,038,200; Mr. David Bruton Smith, from \$685,465 to \$706,100; Mr. Jeff Dyke, from \$900,000 to \$927,000; and Mr. Heath R. Byrd, from \$617,000 to \$647,850.
+The base salaries of Sonic's Named Executive Officers and adjustments to such executive officers' base salaries are generally based upon an evaluation of each executive's performance by the Compensation Committee, executive compensation of comparable companies and management's recommendations.
+The Compensation Committee's evaluation is based upon non-quantitative factors, such as the current responsibilities of each executive officer, the compensation of similarly situated executive officers of comparable companies, the performance of each executive officer during the prior calendar year (including subjective evaluations of each executive officer's performance during the prior calendar year and subjective and objective evaluations of the performance of business units and functions under the particular executive officer's supervision) and the Company's operating and financial performance during the prior calendar year.
+Giving consideration to these factors and management's recommendations, the Compensation Committee approved base salary increases, effective March 1, 2018, for the following executive officers in the following amounts: Mr. O. Bruton Smith, from \$1,262,821 to \$1,289,340; Mr. B. Scott Smith, from \$1,090,733 to \$1,113,638; Mr. David Bruton Smith, from \$741,829 to \$1,113,638; Mr. Jeff Dyke, from \$973,906 to \$994,358; and Mr. Heath R. Byrd, from \$680,631 to \$694,924.
+The base salary increase for Mr. David Bruton Smith also considered the expansion of his responsibilities in connection with his promotion to the position of Executive Vice Chairman and Chief Strategic Officer.

-Performance-Based Cash Bonuses
+Performance-Based Cash Bonus for 2018